Qiskit/qiskit-serverless/docs/running/index.rst

 Running
 =======

-This section is a set of short examples of running serverless programs which highlight main features of this package.
+This section contains a series of short examples that demonstrate how to run serverless programs and showcase the main features of this package.

 .. toctree::
   :maxdepth: 2